 At my last co-op position, I got to look through some Work Learn applications and was surprised by the sheer magnitude of them.
 Because there were so many applicants, the first round of looking through resumes and cover letters was just weeding out the people who:

 - Didn’t follow the instructions in the job description, or

-- Didn’t say anything specific about this particular job (i.e. the application was vague).
+- Didn’t say anything specific about the job (i.e. the application was vague).

 To make sure each cover letter fits the job description, use keywords from that description in your letter.
-If the job calls for someone with database research skills, and they receive 50 cover letters, there’s a chance they might skim the cover letters first to find those exact words.
-At the very least, this shows that you read the job description and catered your application specifically to that position.
+If the job calls for someone with database research skills, and the employer receives 50 cover letters, there’s a chance they might skim the cover letters first to find those exact words.
+At the very least, having those keywords shows that you read the job description and catered your application specifically to that position.

-These applications open at times when you might not be the most motivated to do work (i.e. right around the end of the exam period, and the last few weeks of summer) so it’s important that you’re disciplined enough to be consistent in applying for jobs.
+Work Learn applications open at times when you might not be the most motivated to do work (i.e. right around the end of the exam period, and the last few weeks of summer), so it’s important that you’re disciplined when applying for jobs.

-Set a reminder in your phone for when applications open (i.e. August and April) and schedule yourself a few hours a day to write cover letters and put together applications.
+Set a reminder on your phone for when applications open (i.e. August and April) and schedule a few hours a day to write cover letters and put together applications.

 It’s going to take some time to apply for these jobs, so be patient with the process and keep at it.
-Set yourself a goal of how many applications you want to submit every day, but remember…
+You can also set a goal for how many applications you want to submit every day, but remember…